Bee0933/de-sora-union/README.md

 - Apache Spark
 - PostgreSQL DB
 - DBT

+Other tools required
 - Docker & Docker compose
+- DBeaver (*or any DB management tool of choice*)
 - Cloud Server *(Digital Ocean was used for a part of the task)*

 ## Usage